-Class Cancellation Due to Low Enrollment
+Due to Low Enrollment

 If five or six students are enrolled, you may choose to teach the class (please be aware that there may be additional drops prior to your second class meeting).
-If less than five-six students are enrolled, the class is canceled, typically 3-5 business days before the first scheduled class meeting, and no payment for teaching is issued.
+If less than five-six students are enrolled, the class is canceled, typically three to five business days before the first scheduled class meeting, and no payment for teaching is issued.